Avid Fans Of: Barbenheimer

 I know what you’re thinking but, in my experience, tacos don’t travel well so I wouldn’t bring that.
 I like to connect with people over coffee and, if you’re really great, we are eating breakfast sandwiches.
 We don’t share those where I come from, so as a friend I’m bringing you a biscuit breakfast sandwich from Tatte.
 I’ll add bacon to your order if you’d like.

-Accessibility on Screen: Leveling Up Your Knowledge of Alt Text
+ADA on Screen: Leveling Up Your Knowledge of Alt Text

 Welcome to our series of posts about accessibility in communications.
 Accessibility is the practice of making information, activities, and/or environments sensible, meaningful, and usable for as many people as possible.
 This is super-important as persons within your audience all have different needs.
 According to the World Health Organization (WHO), over 1 billion people around the world live with a disability.
 Imagine how many people would never get your message if you didn’t make accessibility a priority!